 Implement process reviews.
-Use benchmarking data for other comparable peers (i.e.; institutions, departments) related to staffing ratios by function, costs, and process time.
-Review organizational spans, layers, and portfolios (Are the number of organizational levels and staffing patterns consistent with comparable size organizations?
+Use benchmarking data for other comparable peers (e.g., institutions, departments) related to staffing ratios by function, costs, and process time.
+Review organizational spans, layers, and portfolios (are the number of organizational levels and staffing patterns consistent with comparable size organizations?
 What is the staff to supervisor ratio?
 Are we properly leveraging positions and people?
 Should we increase the span of control for key team members to eliminate or reduce redundancies?).
-Complete an analysis of salary expenditures by function and department to determine if the spending aligns with strategic objectives, how growth compares to other peers, and if there is frequent staff turnover, which may indicate lost productivity or higher costs of replacement.
-Evaluate processes: identify process redundancies and opportunities for automation or new technology; and look for non-value added steps, such as delays, rework, and rejects.
+Complete an analysis of salary expenditures by function and department to determine whether the spending aligns with strategic objectives, how growth compares to other peers, and if there is frequent staff turnover, which may indicate lost productivity or higher costs of replacement.
+Evaluate processes: identify process redundancies and opportunities for automation or new technology; and look for non-value-added steps, such as delays, rework, and rejects.

 Review and prioritize programs, including the related support costs.
 Explore programs with declining demand and/or increasing costs.
 Determine the sustainability of the program and whether the resources allocated are commensurate to the outcomes.
 If the program is prioritized, explore processes to increase demand or address costs.